Tigers vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- Detroit has entered 90 games this season as the underdog by +105 or more and is 37-53 in those contests.

-- The Tigers have an implied victory probability of 48.8% according to the moneyline set for this matchup.
+- Sportsbooks have implied with the moneyline set for this matchup that the Tigers have a 39.2% chance of pulling out a win.

-- Detroit and its opponents have gone over the total this season in 63 of its 128 opportunities.
+- Detroit and its opponents have hit the over in 64 of its 129 games with a total this season.

 - In 11 games with a line this season, the Tigers have a mark of 4-7-0 against the spread.